renzmann/renzmann.github.io/content/emacsd.md

 If I had to sum up the theme of my configuration, it would be "vanilla extract".
-In only a few instances do I change overt behavior of Emacs, the most noticiable departures of course being the color theme, [vertico](https://github.com/minad/vertico) minibuffer completion, and [corfu](https://github.com/minad/corfu) completion-at-point.
+In only a few instances do I change overt behavior of Emacs, the most noticiable departures of course being the color theme and [corfu](https://github.com/minad/corfu) completion-at-point.
 Even with those, though, I want a configuration that fits my hands in such a way that I remain comfortable using `emacs -Q` with very little disruption to my normal muscle memory and workflow.

 I do make changes to things that I feel "should have been included."
 Some examples of this would be error message support for `pyright` in a `*Compilation*`